sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 We basically used our experience and knowledge to derive the test cases.
 We now go over a more systematic way of deriving these partitions: the **Category-Partition** method.

-The method gives us 1) a systematic way of deriving test cases, based on the characteristics of the input parameters, 2) minimise the amount of tests to a feasible amount.
+The method gives us a systematic way of deriving test cases, based on the characteristics of the input parameters.
+It also brings down the number of tests to a feasible number.

-We set out now the steps of this method and then we illustrate the process with an example.
+We now set out the steps of this method and then we illustrate the process with an example.

 1. Identify the parameters, or the input of the program.
 For example, the parameters your classes and methods receive.
 2. Derive characteristics of each parameter.
 For example, an `int year` should be a positive integer number between 0 and infinite.